Partner vs Vendor: Which Provides More Business Value?

 In a rapidly transforming business world, it is vital for companies to differentiate themselves from their competitors.
 More often than not, the best way to do this is through nurturing authentic partnerships with their clients.
 A partnership is a commitment to an ongoing relationship.
 Solid partnerships endure the ups and downs of a long-term investment.
 While a vendor relationship implies a sale and service agreement, a business partnership doesn’t end when a contract is signed.

 Partnerships take time and investment, with both parties committed to each other’s success.
 Working strategically with a business partner ensures a mutually beneficial agreement built on trust and a shared vision.
-Vendors will sell you what you want, but a true partner will coach you on what is best for your company’s long-term business goals – even if that means turning down easy, short-term sales.
+The difference between a vendor vs partner comes down to this: vendors will sell you what you want, but a true partner will coach you on what is best for your company’s long-term business goals – even if that means turning down easy, short-term sales.

 The Value of a Partnership